-GGU is offering help to entrepreneurs and small business owners who are committed to enhancing their present business or pivoting as a result of Covid 19 challenges.
+GGU is offering help to entrepreneurs and small business owners who are committed to enhancing their present business, starting a new venture, or pivoting due to ramifications of Covid 19.

 The Entrepreneur Program and Small Business Programs are made possible by support from Chevron.